 The illuminated cross-needle meter measures the peak or average FORWARD power, REFLECTED power, and SWR.
-The wattmeter is active in all the ANTENNA SELECTOR positions.
-To use the wattmeter without the tuning circuit select one of the ANTENNA SELECTOR positions under BYPASS.
+The wattmeter is active in all ANTENNA SELECTOR positions.
+To use the wattmeter without using the MFJ-969 tuning circuits select one of the ANTENNA SELECTOR positions under BYPASS.